gauravinthevalley/documentation/content/applications/general/email_communication/faq.rst

    One of the most common reasons for an email failing to send with no error message is related to :ref:`SPF <email_domain/spf_compliant>` and/or :ref:`DKIM
    <email_domain/DKIM_compliant>` configuration.
 Also verify that that the implemented email
    notification setup is adapted to the business needs.
-See also our :ref:`introduction <emails_servers>`.
+See also the :doc:`Communication in Odoo by email documentation <emails_servers>` for more information.

 .. _email_issues/execution_time_email: